 To fix eyeshadow that falls onto cheeks after application, use a Q-tip dipped in eye makeup remover and lightly roll over the shadow-y bits.

-To get the perfect red lip, line lips first in a similar shade of lip liner then fill in with the lipstick.
+To get your lipstick from wearing off too fast, line lips first in a similar shade of lip liner then fill in with the lipstick.
 Set with powder, then apply another layer on top.
 This will help keep lipstick in place as the night goes on.
 Remember to keep the rest of your face minimal with mascara and powder.

 Get Your Brows DoneYou can have perfect makeup, but if your brows are a mess, you'll look unfinished.
 A couple days before your holiday party, get your brows waxed, threaded or tweezed.
 Keep them in place by spraying a bit of hairspray on your finger and running them over the brow or opt for a brow gel like M.A.C.'s Brow Set ($13.50) which will keep brow hairs in place for hours.

 Super Dry Skin?
 Plump Up SkinIf you have super dry skin, start your makeup off by applying moisturizer to your face.
 This will plump up skin and will keep makeup from soaking into lines and wrinkles.
 Once your makeup is done, spray with Evian water to set makeup.
 You can keep Evian spray in your purse to spritz as the night goes on.
 The water will make skin appear dewy and less ashen.